 Once your dog has been clipped, you may want to switch out the blade for a shorter one, and then very gently trim around the stomach and anal area.
 This is generally the last parts of the dog to be trimmed.

 Now that your dog has been clipped, give him a good brushing and check to see if there are any rough areas that need to be evened out.
-Giving your dog a treat after grooming will make him look forward to the next time.
+Giving your dog a treat after grooming and using a dog hair clipper will make he or she look forward to the next time.

 Congratulations!
 You’ve just groomed your dog.
 If this is your first time, you may have made a few mistakes, but don’t worry.
 With just a little practice, you’ll be able to clip your dog like a paid groomer, and have a sense of accomplishment knowing you’ve done the best you can to keep your dog looking his best.